Are You The Sucker?

 I've always found these arguments seriously flawed.
 A hypothetical investor that hypothetically invests all their money on January 1st is being compared with a manager that gets money in dribs and drabs throughout the year, suffers redemptions at the worst time and chunks of inflow at the high peak.

 Let me give an example.
 One that never got the press it deserved.
 Most of us have heard of Peter Lynch and the Magellan Fund.
-During the nine year period that he ran the fund it returned 21.8% per year versus the S&P at 16.2%.
+During the nine-year period that he ran the fund, it returned 21.8% per year versus the S&P at 16.2%.
 Not bad ... not bad, at all.

 How did the average investor in Lynch's Magellan fare?
-Well, as we would all expect, the better the fund did the more money it attracted.
+Well, as we would all expect, the better the fund did, the more money it attracted.
 In the early years, before the track record was firmly established, few invested.
 As returns started to multiply, money poured in at the most inopportune times.
 The average investor return in the Magellan Fund, itself, over the period was only 13.4% and not only trailed their own fund, but the S&P as well.

 Can you imagine ... you invest in the most productive fund at the most productive time with the most productive manager and get yields less than the fund, itself, and the market, as a whole?